WebAssembly/spec/spectec/test-prose/TEST.md

-The defined type sequence :math:`\epsilon` is valid with the defined type sequence :math:`\epsilon`.
+The type definition sequence :math:`\epsilon` is valid with the defined type sequence :math:`\epsilon`.